Dr Mohamed Khamis

 Dr. Mohamed Khamis is a lecturer (assistant professor) in the School of Computing Science and a member of the Glasgow Interactive SysTems (GIST) research section.
 He received his PhD from Ludwig Maximilian University of Munich (LMU) in Germany.
 He was supervised by Florian Alt, and Andreas Bulling.
 He also worked as a research associate at the German Research Center for Artificial Intelligence (DFKI) in Germany, and at the German University in Cairo (GUC) in Egypt.

-Mohamed has published 60+ peer reviewed papers, including 6 papers at ACM CHI, the top conference in Human-Computer Interaction, two of which received honourable mention awards (top 5% of ~3000 submissions).
+Mohamed has published 60+ peer reviewed papers, including 6 papers at ACM CHI, the top conference in Human-Computer Interaction, three of which received honourable mention awards (top 5% of ~3000 submissions).
 He also published at top conferences like UIST, UbiComp, ETRA, ICMI and MobileHCI, and top journals like PACM IMWUT.

 Mohamed is a program committee member of ACM CHI.
 He was previously a PC member of CHI LBW, PerDis, MUM, and others.
 He is the General co-chair of ACM PerDis 2019.
 He also organized several workshops like PETMEI, ArabHCI and Human-Drone Interaction.